University of Reading cookie policy

 “It’s been extremely rewarding working with AndArchitects.
 I’ve been able to build relationships and develop my skills in a field that represents my ambitions.
 One of the sectors they work in is sports and leisure, which was really beneficial for both my dissertation and research project on stadium architecture.
 I am really grateful to have the support from everyone at work and to have the experience of working closely with the Director.
 He has always taken the time to involve me in the processes, testing and progressing my abilities and teaching me all things stadia.”

-Adam points to the impact of his work in practice on his dissertation, which is part of the Design Research Unit agenda.
+Adam points to the impact of his work in practice on his dissertation.

 “I’m very grateful to the University for opportunities in this area.
 All professions revolve around making connections, getting hands-on experience and then being able to write about it in an academic, reflective way.
 This degree is fantastic for giving insight and deeper knowledge of the field.

-“Two key modules within the master’s are Research Methods 2: Dissertation and Architectural Design 3: Design Thesis Project.
+“Two key modules within the master’s are Research Methods: Dissertation and Architectural Design 3: Thesis Design.
 Being able to choose a topic I was interested in, then to feed practice-based experience gained from live projects into my dissertation research to inform my design studio project, has been a format that has worked very well.
 I can now take these findings back into practice to further build on this research-based approach to design.”

 The social value of stadia